Stock Checker

 The final piece of the puzzle is to ensure that you have a Fanatec quick release and hub of some kind.
 Almost any Fanatec hub will work with this method, including the Podium Hub, Universal Hub and Universal Hub V2.

 You can trick the wheel base and use any steering wheel along with a Podium Hub or Universal Hub.
 The electronics inside these hubs allow the wheel base to work as intended.
+This Fanatec quick release will act as the mounting point for the MOZA adapter.

 The addition of the wheel base adapter and Universal Hub to MOZA’s product range does lead us to believe future steering wheels will also include the USB port at the rear.